BLD Alumni Board of Directors

 (MT ’05 & CLS ’10)

 Leslie Thompson received her bachelors degree from the school of Lyman Briggs in Medical Technology from MSU before finishing an internship through the St. John Hospital School of Medical Technology in Detroit, Michigan.
 After certification and working in the clinical lab for a number of years, Leslie returned to MSU to obtain her Masters of Science in Clinical Laboratory Science through the BLD department.
-It was upon this return that she rekindled her joy for teaching, and pursued a job with BLD to stay working with the students.
+Leslie works in the College of Nursing at MSU advising students.

 Ran Whitehead ('72)